sendhq/sendblog/src/pages/blog/2020-09-17-how-digital-freight-forwarding-can-fastrack-the-recovery-of-your-supply-chain-from-covid-19.md

 ---
 templateKey: blog-post
-title: How digital freight forwarding can fastrack the recovery of your supply chain from COVID-19
+title: How digital freight forwarding can fast-track the recovery of your supply chain from COVID-19
 date: 2020-09-17T12:23:29.787Z
 description: It’s still around but we seem to be getting over it steadily.
-Every part of the world, humans devise different preventive means of continuing life while finding the solution to the crisis that has put lives and livelihoods at risk everywhere.
-The pandemic is not only a health and humanitarian crisis, but also an economic shock to every country around the world.
-No business has been immune to the crisis – with profound impact to the Freight and Logistics industry.
-Supply chains are impacted from the loss of belly cargo capacity on passenger flights to new regulations and border restrictions.
+The pandemic is not only a health and humanitarian crisis but also an economic shock to every country around the world.
+No business has been immune to the crisis – with a profound impact on the Freight and Logistics industry.
+Supply chains are impacted by the loss of belly cargo capacity on passenger flights to new regulations and border restrictions.
 featuredpost: true
 featuredimage: /img/cover.jpg
 tags: